[3.19] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 A tabula rasa will be enough for a while, as we only really need a 6 link for early on.
 Using a Body Armor for extra life and defense makes it easier to hit resistance cap, though.

-Belly of the Beast option: Belly gives a lot of life, good Armor/Evasion, and good resistances.
-It's normally 4-5ex around league start and drops to 2-3ex after a week or so.
+Belly of the Beast option: Belly gives a lot of life, decent Armor, and good resistances.
+It's normally 4-5ex for a 6 link around league start and drops to 2-3ex after a week or so.
 If you just want more life to stack on, this is your best option.

-Corruption - +2 to AoE socketed gems: We use this in order to hit Shield Crush 23 with ease. +2 to AoE socketed gems is pretty cheap, so this is a good medium if you don't need life/resistances from your body armor.
+Corruption Option - +2 to AoE socketed gems: We use this in order to help hit Shield Crush 24. +2 to AoE socketed gems is pretty cheap on a Tabula, so this is a good medium if you don't need life/resistances from your body armor.
 Corrupted Bellys or other 6Ls with this mod will be pretty expensive and hard to find on trade.

-Endgame: Using an Astral Plate along with Warlord's Mods and Delve Crafting will get us a +1 socketed active and +1 socketed strength gems chest, which gets us to gem level 23 without corrupting anything except for the 21/X Shield Crush gem.
+Endgame: Using an Astral Plate along with Warlord's Mods and Delve Crafting will get us a +1 socketed active and +1 socketed strength gems chest, which helps get us to gem level 24 without corrupting anything except for the 21/X Shield Crush gem.
 This also gives us a +1 to 4 of our 5 support gems as well, which will also apply to Awakened gems if you take Awakened gems instead.
 It's also pretty cheap to make!
-(Around 4ex at the time of writing).
+(Normally around 5ex about 2 weeks into the league).

 How to Craft your Endgame Chest

 Step 1: Purchase 6 'The Celestial Justicar' divination cards for your 6L Astral Plate.

 NOTE: The Astral Plate MUST be at least ILVL 80 for this to work.